nrfconnect/sdk-nrf/samples/bluetooth/peripheral_bms/README.rst

 Overview
 ********

-When connected, the sample waits for Client's requests to perform any bond deleting operation.
+When connected, the sample waits for the client's requests to perform any bond-deleting operation.

-It supports up to two simultaneous Client connections.
+It supports up to two simultaneous client connections.

 User interface
 **************

 LED 1:
-   Blinks with a period of 2 seconds with the duty cycle set to 50% when the main loop is running and the device is advertising.
+   Blinks, toggling on/off every second, when the main loop is running and the device is advertising.

 LED 2:
-   On when connected.
+   Lit when connected.

 Building and running
 ********************